 Certain customers may receive cash-based incentives (including cash discounts, quantity rebates, and price concessions), which are accounted for as variable consideration.
 Provisions for sales returns are recognized in the period the sale is recorded based upon the Company's prior experience and current trends.
 These revenue reductions are established by the Company based upon management's best estimates at the time of sale following the historical trend, adjusted to reflect known changes in the factors that impact such reserves and allowances, and the terms of agreements with customers.
-As of December 31, 2019, the Company had an allowance for cash discounts of \$16.0 million and an allowance for sales returns of \$8.8 million, and does not expect to have significant changes in its estimates for variable considerations.
+As of December 31, 2020 and 2019, the Company had an allowance for cash-based incentives of \$18.6 million and \$16.0 million, respectively, and an allowance for sales returns of \$11.2 million and \$8.8 million, respectively, and does not expect to have significant changes in its estimates for variable considerations.